MBON-py/MBON-py/README.md

 # Hi there! 👋 I'm Maria Benussy

 ## 💻 About Me
-In 2020, following a professor’s advice, I started studying data.
+I started studying data.
 I joined a few bootcamps, enjoyed the field, and decided to pursue a **postgraduate degree in Data Science**.
 I had the opportunity to work in data analysis for a year, focusing on **DataViz**, but my career gradually led me towards **IT team management**.

 Now, as a **beginner Data Engineer** in progress, I’m reconnecting with my passion for data and focusing on building a strong foundation in Data Engineering.
 I’m constantly learning and evolving to transition into this field.